What is Support Don’t Punish?

 Support.
-Don’t Punish. is a global advocacy campaign to raise awareness of the harms being caused by the war on drugs.
+Don’t Punish. is a global advocacy campaign that seeks to raise awareness of the harms being caused by the War on Drugs.
 The campaign aims to promote drug policies that respect human rights and protect public health, to change laws and policies that impede access to harm reduction interventions and other evidence-based services, and to end the criminalisation of people who use drugs.
 To view the campaign’s primary messages, visit their website.

 Why June 26th?